jidicula/forcepush/content/posts/2021-05-01-Writing-a-simple-CLI-program:-Python-vs-Go.md

 (Of course, you can get textual output for coverage as well.)

-Python unfortunately doesn't have great test support built-in, which has led to the rise of the 3rd-party (noticing a pattern?) tool [pytest](https://docs.pytest.org/en/latest/contents.html) as the de facto testing standard. pytest is quite easy to set up tests for, though.
+Python unfortunately doesn't have great test support built-in (it has `unittest`, but it's a bit cumbersome), which has led to the rise of the 3rd-party (noticing a pattern?) tool [pytest](https://docs.pytest.org/en/latest/contents.html) as the de facto testing standard. pytest is quite easy to set up tests for, though.
 The test discovery rules are specified [here](https://docs.pytest.org/en/latest/explanation/goodpractices.html#test-discovery) but essentially pytest will run any function with the `test` prefix in any file that matches `test_*.py` or `*_test.py`.
 In those test functions, `assert` statements are used for defining and checking test cases - if they fail, the entire test fails:

 ```python
 def test_standup_cli():